bharatm29/CollegeResources/dsa/24-02-26/doubly_linked_list.md

 # Doubly linked list

-**How to identify the first and last node of the list**
+> **How to identify the first and last node of the list**

-prev of first node points to NULL and for the last node, next points to NULL
+`prev` of first node points to `NULL` and for the last node, `next` points to `NULL`

+---

-Q: Describe construction of doubly linked list.
+> Q: Describe construction of doubly linked list.
 How it is different from singly linked list.
-A:

 ### Advantage of doubly over singly linked list.

-A: It is very easy to access previous node in the list.
+It is very easy to access previous node in the list.
 You can easily in forward or backward direction.

 When we are deleting a node in singly linked list, prev node pointer is required.
 However in DLL, there is prev pointer already thus pointer projection is easy.

 ### Disadvantages

 Extra spaces is required.
 All operations require an extra pointer previous to be maintained.

----

-Algorithm to insert at the start

-1. Start
-2. Xs

 ---